JTacoCSharpie/LuckReader/README.md

 ﻿﻿# LuckReader
-LuckReader gives a buff that shows you your luck stats in the description
+LuckReader gives a buff that shows you your luck stat & it's individual components in the description

 ## Lucks shown
 * Total